jm1021/churchofjesuschrist/_posts/2023-06-18-gethsemane.md

 Gethsemane was a garden of olive trees and included an olive press, used to crush olives and extract oil used for lighting and food as well as healing.

 - As I had an ear acke last week my wife suggested drops of Olive Oil.
 What are some of the pains that need the drops of healing from the Atonement...
-"Adversity", "Sickness", "Death", "Mental Anxieties", "Pain", "Unemployment", "Disabilites", "Adiction".
+"Adversity", "Sickness", "Death", "Mental Anxieties", "Pain", "Unemployment", "Disabilites", "Addiction".

 - To remember Him how to we exhibit agency...
 "Baptism", "Temple", "Sacrament", "High Adventures", "Family Scriptures", "Service", "Prayer", "Repentance".